-An interesting association has been made between the presence of overt vitamin D deficiency and clinical manifestations of primary hyperparathyroidism (152-156).
-Years ago, Lumb and Stanbury suggested that primary hyperparathyroidism is worse in the presence of vitamin D deficiency (157).
-This hypothesis has been extended even to mild asymptomatic primary hyperparathyroidism in which low 25-hydroxyvitamin D levels are associated with increased indices of disease activity (158).
+An interesting association has been made between the presence of overt vitamin D deficiency and clinical manifestations of primary hyperparathyroidism (153-154).
+Years ago, Lumb and Stanbury suggested that primary hyperparathyroidism is worse in the presence of vitamin D deficiency (155).
+This hypothesis has been extended even to mild asymptomatic primary hyperparathyroidism in which low 25hydroxyvitamin D levels are associated with increased indices of disease activity (156).
 The idea is that even in primary hyperparathyroidism, where usual controls of parathyroid hormone secretion are deficient, vitamin D deficiency further fuels the hyperparathyroid state.
 The logic follows that vitamin D replacement should be associated with better control of the hyperparathyroidism.
-To address this question, Grey et al. (159) administered vitamin D3 (cholecalciferol) to 21 patients with mild primary hyperparathyroidism whose 25-hydroxyvitamin D levels averaged 20 ng/ml.
+To address this question, Grey et al. (157) administered vitamin D3 (cholecalciferol) to 21 patients with mild primary hyperparathyroidism whose 25-hydroxyvitamin D levels averaged 20 ng/ml.
 Repletion consisted of a 50,000 International Unit (IU) capsule weekly for the first month and then 50,000 IU monthly for the next 12 months.
 Mean 25-hydroxyvitamin D levels after 12 months of vitamin D repletion rose to 31 ng/ml.
 Serum parathyroid hormone levels fell by an average of 25% but the serum calcium did not change.
 Although urinary calcium excretion did not change significantly in most individuals, three subjects did develop marked hypercalciuria (.>400 mg/day).
 There was a tendency for bone turnover markers to fall but only the total alkaline phosphatase activity fell significantly.
 This report provides evidence for the hypothesis that vitamin D deficiency makes the biochemical features of primary hyperparathyroidism worse but does not give clear guidelines as to how vitamin D should be replaced in these subjects.
 Most experts would not advocate giving such high doses of Vitamin D3 to these individuals but rather would start with much lower doses, such as 400-1000 IU daily with close monitoring of the serum calcium level.
+Amstrup et al have reported a relationship between vitamin D deficiency and muscle strength in primary hyperparathyroidism (158).
+A histomorphometric analysis from bone biopsies of subjects with primary hyperparathyroidism, conducted by Stein et al., showed that the activity of the disease was related to the vitamin D status of the patients (159).
+Those in the lowest tertile of 25-hydroxyvitamin D demonstrated the most pronounces changes in cortical (reduced) and trabecular (maintained) skeletal compartments.
+This observation is consistent with other observations that patients with more severe disease have exaggerated characteristics of preserved cancellous bone and reduced cortical bone.